gabsilvcar/parsero/README.md

   * `sudo apt install python3-tk`
   * `sudo pacman -S tk` or `sudo pacman -S tk-dev`

+The project is started using the default regex and grammar files, located in `examples/ConvCC-2023-1`, requested by the teacher.
+You can normally change the locations in the code, in `parsero/__main__.py` in lines 14 and 15 or change directly the files in the examples folder.

 ## Execution

 The dependencies of this project are managed with poetry.
 Learn about it in https://python-poetry.org/.